ingef/conquery/tutorial/mimic_iii_demo/README.md

 # MIMIC III Demo Tutorial
-This tutorial shows how parts of the [MIMIC-III Demo Dataset](https://physionet.org/content/mimiciii-demo/1.4/) are prepared for analysis in conquery.
+This tutorial demonstrates how parts of the [MIMIC-III Demo Dataset](https://physionet.org/content/mimiciii-demo/1.4/) are prepared for analysis in conquery.

 Make sure you have the [required build tools](../../README.md#conquery#requirements) ready (or your container environment prepared) and python (3.x) installed.
 We recommend to create a [virtual environment](https://docs.python.org/3/library/venv.html) and install the required libraries by running: `pip install -r requirements.txt`.